waiwera/waiwera/doc/user/setup_thermodynamics.rst

            Supercritical zone (shaded grey), Widom line (red) and Widom delta boundaries (blue)

 The Waiwera JSON input file has a **"thermodynamics.widom"** value for specifying Widom parameters.
-This contains a value **"thermodynamics.widom.delta"**, an object in which the Widom delta growth and offset parameters may be specified.
+This contains a value **"thermodynamics.widom.delta"**, an object in which the Widom delta boundary slope parameters may be specified.

 .. admonition:: JSON input